samanyuahuja/NephroCare/replit.md

 - Created comprehensive About CKD page with medical information, stages, symptoms, and prevention
 - Fixed language toggle functionality with proper state management and localStorage persistence
 - Added Hindi translations for key sections and working language switching system
+- Implemented comprehensive assessment history with PostgreSQL integration and patient name tracking
+- Enhanced Home page design with striking gradient title effects and professional assessment button
+- Created Browse section combining assessment results and diet plan history with tabbed interface
+- Removed separate History tab in favor of consolidated Browse section for better UX
+- Improved desktop navbar with professional styling and proper language toggle visibility
+- Removed SG (Specific Gravity) and PCC (Pus Cell Clumps) fields as they are not used in ML model features
+- Fixed sugar field default value from 0 to 1 to prevent validation issues

 ## User Preferences